Below are frequently asked questions about eligibility, expectations and the application and selection process.

 Do references and citations count toward the maximum word count?

-No. References and citations are excluded from the maximum word counts for the various application materials.
+No. References and citations are excluded from the maximum word counts and page limits for the various application materials.

 What is the difference between a Reference Letter and the Employer Letter of Support?